JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     @print htl"""<div style=$(font_size="25px", padding_left="2em")/>"""
     #-> <div style='font-size: 25px; padding-left: 2em;'/>

-Only symbols, numbers, and strings have a specified serialization as css style values.
+Only symbols, numbers, and strings have a specified serialization as CSS style values.
 Therefore, use of components from other libraries will cause an exception.
 However, this can be fixed by registering a conversion using `nested_value()`.